Itryok/trident/README.md

 # Daily log

 13/06/2023
-1) Downloaded ROS 2 galactic
+1) Downloaded ROS 2 galactic.
-2) Understood the system flow for the AUV
+2) Understood the system flow for the AUV.

+14/06/2023
+1) Completed the Simulink Onramp course.
+2) Read this paper:file:///C:/Users/Archanaa%20A%20C.DESKTOP-BNCE7G2/Downloads/Design_and_Development_of_an_Autonomous_Underwater%20(1).pdf
+3) Started an AUV Deep dive video series to understand the workflow for an AUV and the implementation on Simulink.